COVID-19 Theology and Ecclesiology Task Force

 This session was a deeper dive and a more profound look and theological reflection on the issues, concerns, and opportunities raised during our first Focus Group sessions.
 Special attention will be paid to discoveries about our relationships with God, with our neighbors, and with our church communities.

 For questions regarding focus groups, contact task force chair, the Rev. Canon Dan Morrow email@example.com.

-The final stage of our work will be informational and resource-based: survey results and focus group thoughts will be shared, and key learnings will be published in white papers.
-We will also offer a resource for parishes wishing to reflect theologically on current issues.
+The final stage of our work is informational and resource-based: survey results and focus group thoughts will be shared, and key learnings will be published in white papers.
+We also offer a resource for parishes wishing to reflect theologically on current issues.
 Our hope is that these learnings can assist individuals and communities with discerning the way forward, in discovering and re-discovering the wisdom and boldness we have to co-create our future with God and to re-emerge with a deep sense of hope as we continue our journey in the Way of Love.

 The Very Rev. Robyn Szoke-Coolidge